FlaxEngine/FlaxDocs/manual/graphics/shaders/custom-compute-shader.md

 # Custom Compute Shader

-In this tutorial you will learn how to create and use a simple **blur effect** that will use a Compute Shader in two-pass to blue the input image.
+In this tutorial you will learn how to create and use a simple **blur effect** that will use a Compute Shader in two-pass to blur the input image.
 This example requires compute shaders and draw-indirect support from GPU which might not be available on low-end GPUs.

 Compute shaders are GPU programs that don't use classical GPU pipeline such as vertex transformations, fragment shading or MSAA.
 They are fully configurable code that can run on GPU in async.
-They can be used for massively parallel computotional algorithms, or to accelerate parts of game rendering.
-Compute shaders don't need vertex/index buffers and don't write to output render target directly but instead can read and write to artibary buffers and textures provided by the user.
+They can be used for massively parallel computational algorithms, or to accelerate parts of game rendering.
+Compute shaders don't need vertex/index buffers and don't write to output render target directly but instead can read and write to arbitrary buffers and textures provided by the user.

 ## 1. Create new shader

-Firstly, create empty file in folder **Source/Shaders** and name it in a proper way, eg. `BlueComputeShader.shader`.
+Firstly, create empty file in folder **Source/Shaders** and name it in a proper way, eg. `BlurComputeShader.shader`.
 You can do it manually or use Editor and *right-click* in Content window shaders source folder **New -> Shader**.

 ![New Shader Source](media/new-shader-source.png)